roy-kang/text-marker/README.md

-# text-marker.js
+# work-marker

-text-marker.js is a library used to tag web page text, which can store tag information.
+word-marker is a library used to tag web page text, which can store tag information.

 # demo